yooungt13/HELLO13/_posts/2015-10-29-generator.md

     })
 {% endhighlight%}

+Let's break it down on what Promise is doing for us here:

+1. Flattened callbacks
+2. Return values from asynchronous function
+3. Throw and Catch exceptions

+With flattened code hierarchy, the code are now much more readable.
+But that's just the by-product of Promise.
+The main thing about Promise is that it helps us achieve (2) and (3).
+Achieving (2) and (3) is important because that is what synchronous function can do for us.

+For Promise to make (2) and (3) work, the asynchronous function itself should __return a Promise Object__.
+This Promise object has two methods, `done` and `fail`.
+The methods will later be called depending on the state (fulflled || rejected) of the Promise Object.

+{% highlight javascript linenos %}
+asyncWithPromise() // Returns a promise object
+    .done(function(){ // if object's state is fulfilled, go here ...
+    })
+    .fail(function(){ // if object's state is rejected, go here ...
+    })
+{% endhighlight%}

 ## Generators

 Generators, like Promise, is also one of the features in ES6 that can manage asynchronous programming.
 The great thing about Generators is that it can work hand-in-hand with Promise to bring us closer to synchronous programming.